KPersaud11-BC/School_District_Analysis/README.md

 The school board has notified us that the initial analysis showed evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 I have been asked asked to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 I would have to re-run the school district analysis.

 ## Resources
-- Python
+- Data Source: schools_complete.csv, students_complete.csv
-- Software: Anaconda 4.10.1, Jupyter Notebook
+- Software: Anaconda 4.10.1, kernels PythonData and numpy; Jupyter Notebook

 ## Summary